Tel-Aviv/EsbGQLServer/README.md

 ## How to build/debug

+### If you intending to work against Elasticsearch

 <code>$ yarn debug</code> to start debugging with Chrome NIM

 <code>$ yarn debug-mock</code> to debug with Chrome NIM using mocked services